Ken-Obieze/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Task 12
 A script that prints all possible combinations of two letters, except oo.
 ## Task 13
-A script that prints a number with two decimal places, followed by a new line.
+A script that prints a number with two decimal places, followed by a new line
+## TAsk 14
+A script that converts decimal to octal
+## Task 15
+A script that encodes and decodes using the rot13 encryption
+## TAsk 16
+A script that prints every other line from the input,starting with the first line.
+## Task 17
+A script that adds two numbers stored in the environment variables WATER and STIR and prints the result..